Miss Turks and Caicos

-Miss Turks and Caicos is a national Beauty pageant in Turks & Caicos.
+Miss Turks and Caicos or Miss Universe Turks and Caicos is a national beauty pageant in Turks and Caicos Islands, currently under the ownership of Gabriela Clesca Vallejo.

 History

-The Miss Turks and Caicos Universe Beauty Organization is owned by Kazz Forbes.
-The Miss Turks and Caicos Islands Beauty Pageant was first held in 1979.
-Forbes held a two-year memorandum of understanding with the Turks and Caicos Islands Tourist Board.
-He did not wish to renew after its tenure.
+Miss Turks and Caicos Organization is an entity responsible for organizing the Miss Turks and Caicos Islands Beauty Pageant.
+The pageant was first held in 1979 and has a history of showcasing the beauty and talent of women from the Turks and Caicos Islands.